finos/rune-dsl/documentation/rosetta-modelling-component.md

 Members of a choice rule need to have their lower cardinality set to 0, something which is enforced by a validation rule.
 {{< /notice >}}

-### One-of (as complement to choice rule)
+### One-of

-In the case where all the attributes of a given type are subject to a required choice logic that results in one and only one of them being present in any instance of that type, the Rosetta DSL allows to associate a `one-of` condition to the type, as short-hand to by-pass the implementation of the corresponding choice rule.
+The Rosetta DSL supports the special case where a required choice logic applies to all the attributes of a given type, resulting in one and only one of them being present in any instance of that type.
+In this case, the `one-of` syntax provides a short-hand to by-pass the implementation of the corresponding choice rule.

 This feature is illustrated below: